2020 Guam presidential caucuses: Republican caucus

 The 2020 Guam Republican presidential caucus took place at the so-called Guam Republican State Convention on March 14, 2020, in the Republican Party primaries and caucuses for the 2020 presidential election.
 The 6 at-large delegates to be elected for the 2020 Republican National Convention at the state convention were originally unbound according to local party rules, without any formal process (except their own decision) existing to bind them to a candidate.
-The state convention officially endorsed incumbent President Donald Trump and bound all 9 delegates from Guam to him, even although the 3 party leader delegates were automatic delegates and would regularly stay unbound before the national convention.
+The state convention officially endorsed incumbent President Donald Trump and bound all 9 delegates from Guam to him, even though the 3 party leader delegates were automatic delegates and would regularly stay unbound before the national convention.